Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductSpecificChannel.md

 The *Create offer from PIM product* action creates an offer in the *Omni-Channel* module from a *PIM* product.

-In this use case, the *PIM* product input from the start place via the *pimProduct* port is used, together with the connection ID, to create an offer for one of the sales channel configured in the *Omni-Channel* module.
+In this use case, the *PIM* product input from the start place via the *pimProduct* port is used, together with a specific connection ID, to create an offer for one of the sales channel configured in the *Omni-Channel* module.

 To do so, you must configure the *Create offer from PIM product* action as follows: